semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 ## `metadata`

-Provide additional information for a rule with the `metadata:` key, such as a related CWE, likelihood, OWASP, and additional references.
+Provide additional information for a rule with the `metadata:` key, such as a related CWE, likelihood, OWASP.

 Example: